 Subflow Overview

-A subflow is a sequence of runbook nodes that execute a discrete runbook activity and that can be saved as an independent reusable component for inclusion in other runbooks.
-This makes a subflow a convenient means of implementing a common runbook operation once and including it in different runbooks where it's useful.
-For example, you could create a subflow to acquire the top traffic generating applications in the network, and reuse that subflow in multiple runbooks in which that application data is meaningful.
+Individual components that make up a runbook automation, each performing a specific function such as data queries, transformations, logic, integrations, or visualizations. that execute a discrete runbook activity and that can be saved as an independent reusable component for inclusion in other runbooks.
+This makes a subflow a convenient means of implementing a common runbook operation once and including it in different runbooks where it is useful.
+For example, you could create a subflow to acquire the top traffic generating applications

-This image shows a built-in Subflow node (Parse Aternity Service Desk Alert) used in an Incident runbook:
+This image shows a built-in Subflow node (Parse Aternity Service Desk Alert) used in an Incident

 This image shows that same subflow open in the Subflow Editor: